 General Partners (GP) vs. Limited Partners (LP) in Private Equity

-Two central players play a key role in the private equity sector: the general partner (GP) and the limited partner (LP).
-But what is the difference between GPs and LPs, what tasks do they perform and how are their roles changing in the current market environment?
+But what exactly distinguishes GPs and LPs, what tasks do they perform, and how are their roles changing in the current market environment?

 What is a Limited Partner (LP)?